saadsohail05/Vision-Transformer-From-Scratch/README.md

 # Vision-Transformer-From-Scratch
-Implementation of a Vision Transformer (ViT) from scratch using PyTorch,
+Implementation of a Vision Transformer (ViT) from scratch using PyTorch